4ms/metamodule/docs/firmware-building.md

 export SD_DISK_DEV=/dev/disk4
 ```

-The firmware is built as `firmware/build/mp1corea7/medium/main.elf` and `main.uimg`
+The firmware is built as `firmware/build/main.uimg`.
+This binary file contains
-in the same directory.
-The .elf file is used when debugging, and the .uimg file
-is used when copying firmware to NOR Flash or an SD card.
+images for the M4 and A7 cores.
+For debugging, the symbols are in
+`firmware/build/mp1corea7/medium/main.elf` and
+`firmware/build/mp1corem4/medium/main_m4.elf`..

 ### Specifying the toolchain